An Incremental Unified Framework for Small Defect Inspection: Abstract

 \section{Abstract}

 Artificial Intelligence (AI)-driven defect inspection is pivotal in industrial manufacturing.
-Yet, many methods, tailored to specific pipelines, grapple with diverse product portfolios and evolving processes.
-Addressing this, we present the Incremental Unified Framework (IUF) that can reduce the feature conflict problem when continuously integrating new objects in the pipeline, making it advantageous in object-incremental learning scenarios.
-Employing a state-of-the-art transformer, we introduce Object-Aware Self-Attention (OASA) to delineate distinct semantic boundaries.
-Semantic Compression Loss (SCL) is integrated to optimize non-primary semantic space, enhancing network adaptability for novel objects.
+However, existing inspection systems are typically designed for specific industrial products and struggle with diverse product portfolios and evolving processes.
+Although some previous studies attempt to address object dynamics by storing embeddings in the reserved memory bank, these methods suffer from memory capacity limitations and object distribution conflicts.
+To tackle these issues, we propose the Incremental Unified Framework (IUF), which integrates incremental learning into a unified reconstruction-based detection method, thus eliminating the need for feature storage in the memory.
+Based on IUF, we introduce Object-Aware Self-Attention (OASA) to delineate distinct semantic boundaries.
+We also integrate Semantic Compression Loss (SCL) to optimize non-primary semantic space, enhancing network adaptability for new objects.
 Additionally, we prioritize retaining the features of established objects during weight updates.
-Demonstrating prowess in both image and pixel-level defect inspection, our approach achieves state-of-the-art performance, proving indispensable for dynamic and scalable industrial inspections. \\Our code will be released at \url{https://github.com/jqtangust/IUF}. \keywords{Small Defect Inspection; Incremental Unified Framework; Incremental Learning}
+Demonstrating prowess in both image and pixel-level defect inspection, our approach achieves state-of-the-art performance, supporting dynamic and scalable industrial inspections. \\Our code is released at \url{https://github.com/jqtangust/IUF}. \keywords{Small Defect Inspection; Incremental Unified Framework}